Roshansinghjalal/Phishing-Website-Detection/README.md

 # Phishing-Website-Detection

- Machine learning project to detect phishing websites using classification techniques.
+A machine learning-based project to detect phishing websites using structured features and classification models such as Random Forest and XGBoost.

 # 🛡️ Phishing Website Detection - Machine Learning Project